 Who is Mrdoob and why is he/she so popular?

 According to my sources, the internet persona Mrdoob is actually a male programmer called Ricardo Cabello as reported on Codame.com.
 His website, also the same as his developer name http://mrdoob.com is a strange but beautiful place and the home of many weird and very talented coding creations.

-I came to know about him mostly through his Mrdoob Google Gravity creation, Google Sphere, Google Space and a few other.
-The first creation, from what I could find out with regards to my research, was part of an experiment by Google project where he probably submitted his coding development to the website, and it took off by storm.
+I came to know about him mostly through his Mrdoob Google Gravity creation, Google Sphere, Google Space and a few others.
+The first creation, from what I could find out with regards to my research, was part of an experiment by Google project where he probably submitted his coding development to the website, and it took off by a storm.